Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 JBSA Fort Sam Houston

-Fort Sam Houston is home to over 36,000 active duty and DOD civilians, 48,000 Family Members, and 76,000 retirees.
+Fort Sam Houston is home to over 36,000 active-duty and DOW civilians, 48,000 family members, and 76,000 retirees.
 It is home to 502d Air Base Wing, United States Army North, United States Army South, the Army Medical Department, Army Regional Health Command Central, Brooke Army Medical Center, US Army Medical Center of Excellence Navy Regional Recruiting, and the Medical Education and Training Campus, which graduates over 16,500 students from 49 medical programs annually.

 JBSA Lackland Air Force Base